dyninst/dyninst/docs/proccontrol/overview.rst

 3. After creating the new target process we register a callback function.
-We ask ProcControlAPI to call our function, on_thread_create, when an event of type :ref:`eventtype-values` occurs in the target process.
+We ask ProcControlAPI to call our function, on_thread_create, when an event of type :cpp:class:`EventType` occurs in the target process.

-4. The on_thread_create function takes a pointer to an object of type Event and returns a :cpp:struct:`Process::cb_ret_t`.
+4. The on_thread_create function takes a pointer to an object of type Event and returns a :cpp:class:`Process::cb_ret_t`.
 The Event describes the target process event that triggered this callback.
 In this case, it provides information about the new thread in the target process.
 It is worth noting that :cpp:type:`Event::const_ptr` is a not a regular pointer, but a